Xunnamius/playground-crypto/2TP/README.md

 ## Requirements

-You must install the following via `sudo pip3 install XYZ`:
+You must have [python3](https://www.python.org/downloads/) and [pip3](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3) for python installed.
+You must then install the following via `sudo pip3 install XYZ`:

 * pillow